-EU proposes fix for gender pay gap: Show me the money!
+EU wants employers to report pay levels to fix gender gap

 Under the commission’s proposals, employers would have to give information about initial pay levels in the vacancy announcement and ahead of the job interview, during which employers will not be allowed to ask about applicants’ previous pay grades.

-Employees will be allowed to ask employers on the average pay levels by gender for people doing the same work.
+Employees will be allowed to ask employers the average pay levels by gender for people doing the same work.

 And to put more pressure on big companies, the proposal forces firms with more than 250 employees to publish information about any gender pay gap.

-If women remain underpaid, the commission wants them to be able to get back pay and it wants to burden of proof to be on employers, not the women challenging them.
+If women remain underpaid, the commission wants them to be able to get back pay and it wants the burden of proof to be on employers, not the women challenging them.

 The proposal now goes to the European Parliament and EU countries for further discussion before it can be approved.